-And while everyone is different and their running needs vary, there are a few training tips that apply to everyone.
+Everyone is different and their running needs vary, but there are a few training tips that apply to everyone.
+We’ve put down the essentials so you’re fully prepared to dive right in.

 You’ll want at least two pairs of running shoes to rotate throughout your training.
 Pick your favorite pair for race day and stick with them.